Billy Budd (film): Production

 In addition to serving as director, Ustinov also produces and co-stars in the feature.
 His dedication to the film appears to emanate from his identification with the characters in the story.
 He said, "I am an optimist, unrepentant and militant.
 After all, in order not to be a fool an optimist must know how sad a place the world can be.
 It is only the pessimist who finds this out anew every day."

 On the novel itself, Melville had been writing poetry for 30 years when he returned to fiction with Billy Budd in late 1888.
 Still unfinished when he died in 1891, Melville's widow worked to help complete it, but it remained unpublished.
 Melville's biographer accidentally stumbled upon it when going through a trunk of the writer's papers in his granddaughter's New Jersey home in 1919, and it was finally published in 1924.
 Over the years other versions were published, but it was not until Melville's original notes were found that the definitive version was ultimately published in 1962.
 Coincidentally, this movie version, made in continental Europe and England, was released the same year.

+Release

+The original distributors, Warner Bros Pathe, were unhappy with the film, particularly the ending, so the Rank Organisation took over distribution.